 Where to Shop

 Loja Das Conservas is a quirky little spot selling a selection of vintage canned seafood.
 Sardines, anchovies, muscles and more are soaked in water, oils or lemon and adorably packed in vintage designs.

 For a less fishy souvenir, check out prize-winning ceramicist Teresa Pavão’s showroom, Objetos de Arte.
 Alternatively, Yoyo Objects repurposes important Portuguese modernist furniture from the 50s through the 80s.

 For those in the menswear market, Maison Nuno Gama specializes in colourful garments perfect for your next big occasion.

 Where to Go Out

 Lisbon’s melancholic vibe is all smoke and mirrors.
-As sun sets, the city’s cheap booze, open-container laws and lack of last call make it a nesting ground for raucous revelry.
+As the sun sets, the city’s cheap booze, open-container laws and lack of the last call make it a nesting ground for raucous revelry.